 The table below shows some of the most common industries where those employed in this career field work.

-Those interested in being a Sailor or Marine Oiler may also be interested in:
+Those thinking about becoming a Sailor or Marine Oiler might also be interested in the following careers:

-Those who work as a Sailor or Marine Oiler sometimes switch careers to one of these choices:
+Career changers with experience as a Sailor or Marine Oiler sometimes find work in one of the following fields: